nettybun/esbuild-macros/readme.md

 unlike plugins which have to make one Node/Go call per file, a macro would make only one (1) call.

-Originally I wrote _macroPlugin.ts_ as an attempt to work as an esbuild plugin that extracts the macros per-file on import.
+Originally I wrote _./macro-esbuild-plugin_ as an attempt to work as an esbuild plugin that extracts the macros per-file on import.
 It was to see if I could replace macros "generally" via regex.
 It looked for function calls, tag templates, and dot-notation of objects (see regex).

 It worked for my case, in _macros/styletakeout.macro/example.ts_, but I got hung up on the usecases beyond CSS-in-JS (notice how this repo references a handful of macros that I was trying to convince myself with...).

+I'm not sure if there's a sufficient usecase to warrant a PoC/PR into esbuild itself.
+It's _more_ complicated than the existing plugin architecture.

-## General case for extracting macros
+## Is there a general case for extracting macros?

 Macros have so many applications, right?
 Well.
 Macro authors can go wild with the AST operations, and that kind of API will never be part of esbuild.
 Is there